fermmm/EasierUI/README.md

 `RteRectTools` and `RteAnchorTools`
 Also these static classes contains some extra coordinate conversion methods.

+# Current limitations:
+UI elements that are rotated and scaled are not supported, size and position values may be wrong for those elements.
+I don't have more time to spend in this library but a PR to fix this is welcome.

 # License:
 [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) It means you can use this library in a proprietary or commercial project but the library itself or modifications of it should be open source and free.